acrarshin/OMNI/README.md

 ![image](https://user-images.githubusercontent.com/1295467/76792925-742dbb00-679a-11ea-8865-6d5f8c83cfe6.png)

 ![image](images/output_pi.gif)
 Above is an example prediction for noisy real time ECG data obtained using the edge inference model.
 The beat predictions are reperesented as blue markers on the ECG.
+Note that the real time prediction is done for 10 seconds data.